A complete guide to selecting the right marketing channel for your business

-To improve your business’s social media presence and increase audience engagement, organic posting and paid ads should go hand in hand.
+To improve your business’s social presence and increase audience engagement, organic posting and paid ads should go hand in hand.
 A good social media marketing plan includes both a consistent posting schedule and running social ads for remarketing purposes.
 The choice of the social media channel also depends on the type of business you have: a highly visual business can rely on Instagram and Pinterest, while a B2B company might find Twitter and LinkedIn more useful for its marketing goals.

-Do it if you get a lot of value from a strong social media presence.
+Do it if: You get a lot of value from a strong social media presence.

-Don’t it if your audience uses other channels to search for your products/services (Google, Bing)
+Don’t it if: Your audience uses other channels to search for your products/services (Google, Bing)